kevlar-kt/kevlar/docs/pages/modules/integrity/reference.md

 }
 ```

-You can find instruction on where to find the right parameters in [implementation](implementation.md).
+You can find instruction on how to derive the right parameters for your app in [implementation](implementation.md).
 In this case you simply have to pass in the package name of your app, so kevlar knows what is the right package.